FeelingFun/sxtools/README.md

 Shift-clicking the button starts with built-in default settings.
 A settings file and its location must be set before proceeding.

 Creating project defaults may take a few seconds, as the tool generates custom shaders according to the channel and layer selections.
-The tool also by default disables color management, enables AA, smooth wireframes, enables OpenSubdiv mesh preview, and transparency depth peeling.
+The tool also by default enables color management, enables AA, smooth wireframes, enables OpenSubdiv mesh preview, and transparency depth peeling.

 ## Assigning Layer Sets
 Import or create polygon mesh objects while SX Tools is running.
 A message will pop up that allows you to add the project-defined set of layers to the object (or objects).
 Selecting an object with the default set of layers will bring up the main tool window.